 - What is the accessibility for loading and unloading aerial lift equipment?

-- Check the path of egress and determine the minimum width and height that an aerial lift will have to travel to make it safely to the work place.
+- Check the path of ingress and egress to determine the minimum width and height that an aerial lift will have to travel to make it safely to the work place.

 - How much weight is the job site flooring material rated to handle?